jozu-ai/kitops/docs/src/docs/next-steps.md

 mymodel     champion    Rajat        Finetuning_SLM   13.1 MiB   sha256:f268a74ff85a00f2a68400dfc17b045bc7c1638da7f096c7ae400ad5bdfd520c
 ```

+### Remove Command

+Sometimes you want to remove a ModelKit that you've packed and stored in the repository.
+The `kit remove` command comes to the rescue.

-However, we no longer want this ModelKit to be tagged as `challenger` since it's the `champion` now.
-Let's [remove](./cli/cli-reference.md#kit-remove) it from our registry to keep things clean:
+In this case, we no longer want the `challenger` ModelKit since it's a duplicate of the `champion` now.
+[Removing it](./cli/cli-reference.md#kit-remove) from our registry will keep things clean and clearer for other users:

 ```sh
 kit remove mymodel:challenger